learn-co-curriculum/dsc-project-template/README.md

 ***
 ## Instructions for How to Finish
 1. Change the file name of the Jupyter Notebook (`dsc-mod1-project-template.ipynb`) to something more descriptive.
-2. Delete `DS Project Presentation Template.PDF` and save an appropriately-named PDF version of your Google Slides to the repository.
+2. Delete `DS_Project_Presentation_Template.pdf` and save an appropriately-named PDF version of your Google Slides to the repository.
 3. Delete **this** readme from the repo using `git rm README.md`
 4. Rename the template readme to make it the readme for this repository using `git mv TEMPLATE_README.md README.md`.